Skip to Content

 6. Trim the overhang to about 1/2 –inch beyond the edge of the pie plate and tuck the overhang under itself.
 Crimp the dough around the edge using your fingers.
 Wrap the dough lined pie plate loosely in plastic wrap and refrigerate for about 15 minutes before using.

-7. Line the chilled pie shell with a double layer of aluminum foil, covering the edges to prevent burning and fill with pie weights or dry beans.
+7. Using the tines of a fork, gently poke a few holes over the bottom and sides of the pie dough lined pie plate.
+Line the chilled pie plate with a layer of aluminum foil, covering the edges to prevent burning and fill with pie weights or dry beans.

 8. Bake your pie shell until the pie dough looks dry and is pale in color about 15 minutes.
 Remove the pie weights and foil and continue to bake until the shell is golden brown, about 4 to 7 minutes.
-Transfer the pie crust to a wire rack and set aside.
+Transfer the pie crust to a wire rack and brush the pie shell with egg wash to ensure no leaks form while the pie is baking.
+Set aside.
 Immediately start on the pecan filling.
 Your pie crust must still be warm when the pecan filling is added.

 PECAN FILLING

-1. Adjust your oven rack to the lower-middle position and turn your oven down to 275 degrees.
-Melt the butter in a heatproof large bowl set in a skillet of water maintained just below a simmer.
-Remove the bowl from the skillet and stir in the sugar and salt until the butter is absorbed.
-Whisk in the eggs, corn syrup and vanilla extract until smooth.
+1. Adjust an oven rack to the lower-middle position and reduce the temperature to 275 degrees.
+Fill a saucepan with about 3 inches of water and bring to a simmer.
+Set a large heatproof bowl on top, creating a double boiler.
+Melt the butter in the bowl.
+Remove the bowl from the saucepan and stir in the sugar and salt until the butter is absorbed.
+Whisk in the eggs, corn syrup and pecan liqueur or extract until smooth.
 Return the bowl to the hot water and stir until the mixture registers 130 degrees.
 Turn off the heat and stir in the pecans.

 2. Pour the pecan mixture into the warm pie crust and bake until the filling looks set and resembles gelatin when pressed with the back of a spoon, about 50 minutes to 1 hour.
 Let the pie cool on a rack until the filling has set, about 2 hours.
 Serve at room temperature.